 My next benefit was thanks to my American Express Platinum Card also.
 Airport lounge access is one of my favorite perks.
-The American Express Centurion Lounge in Denver is especially gorgeous with amazing food.
+The American Express Centurion Lounge in Denver is especially gorgeous, with amazing food.
 I look forward to going there before every flight from Denver.
 Most people value this lounge visit at $50.
-That’s a little steep but it is certainly worth $30 to me.
-I probably go in it about 12 times a year so that really reduces my annual fee on the platinum card.
+That’s a little steep, but it is certainly worth $30 to me.
+I probably go in it about 12 times a year, so that reduces my annual fee on the platinum card.

 We stayed at the Marriott AC Hotel Park City, a new hotel.
-It is a category 5 hotel and we used two 35K annual night certificates for our stay that would have cost $205/night.
-Because I am a Platinum Elite member with Marriott we got a nice breakfast each morning.
-Actually, it was a $10 credit for 2 and the breakfast was $12 so it cost us $2.
+We used two 35K annual night certificates for our stay that would have cost $205/night.
+Because I am a Platinum Elite member with Marriott, we got a nice breakfast each morning.
+Actually, it was a $10 credit for 2, and the breakfast was $12, so it cost us $2.

 I really like the Marriott AC brand.
 I stayed at one recently in Venice on my Italy trip too.
 They are modern, streamlined, and have a cool vibe.
 The staff here was very welcoming and helpful.

 This would be a great place to stay during the winter snow season.
 It is close to eating establishments, outlets, Olympic Park, and ski lifts.